nzakas/understandinges6/manuscript/03-Functions.md

 };
 ```

 The `sum()` function simply adds two arguments together and returns the result.
-The only difference between this arrow function and the `reflect()` function is that the arguments are enclosed in parentheses with a comma separating them (like traditional functions).
+The only difference between this arrow function and the `reflect()` function is that the parameters are enclosed in parentheses with a comma separating them (like traditional functions).

 If there are no arguments to the function, then you must include an empty set of parentheses in the declaration, as follows: